praalhans/DaViz/README.md

 Base build and application (run) configurations are already available in the project and can be simply executed to build or start the application.
 The following configurations are available:

 - Build Frege source: Generate intermediate Java files for frege implementation in the SimulationFrege module.
 Available for Zsh and PowerShell (**Not tested**).
 - Run DaViz: Invoke the IDE build/run for the main executable class of the project.
+Available for Frege and Java ports.
-- Run DaViz and build Frege source: Run the two configurations above.
+- Run DaViz and build Frege source: Run all combinations of the two configurations above.

 These configurations were verified to work for Mac OS and Linux distributions.
 They were **not tested** yet on Windows.